silkyanteater/promptwithoptions/README.md

 ### Entering empty value when default is given

 Use '-' to explicitely get empty even when default is given and `allow_empty=True`.
+Escape it as `'-'` if you need a literal hyphen.